Date(s) - 08/05/2023

 - Super Tam: 128 mi / $100

-The Mini is 25 miles of beautiful Marin County backroads and farm land.
-Total elevation 1,523 ft.
-The start will test your cycling legs., but on the way back you will be rewarded with a nice descent.
+The Mini is approximately 25 miles of beautiful Marin County backroads and farm land.
+Total climbing is about 1,500 feet.
+The start will test your cycling legs., but on the way back you will be rewarded with a nice descent for the last few miles.
 This route is perfect for beginners, but not first timers.
 You need some fitness to get you through this ride because it’s not all flat.
 Mini Route

 Head out to the coast to Tomales Bay and test yourself on Marshall Wall.
 Conquer 50 miles and climb of 3,516 ft of elevation.
 You will see some of the best farm land in the West coast right before you arrive to your first major ascent, Marshall Wall.
 At mile 14 you will face Marshall Wall and its vertical climb that can be a little intimidating, if you look straight up!
 Once over, you will ride along the coast to Blakes Landing and head towards Tomales.
 From there you will go East to Two Rock and get some mellow flats until you come to Wilson Hill road, the route’s second most challenging ascent.
 We recommend that you save some strength for this climb.
 Compact Classic